 Hey hey hey, it’s Bradi Bear here!
-Today I’m coming at you with some helpful information about the law in Arkansas.
+Today I’m coming to you with some helpful information about leash laws in Arkansas.
 Taylor King has given me the task of researching and informing my fellow Arkansans on Arkansas leash laws!

 I can understand how I’m the best pup to tackle this sometimes-touchy topic.
 I get it; not every doggo out there is as friendly and cuddly as me!
 Some pups get scared around humans and react defensively.
 But it’s not just dogs who need to learn to behave; humans can learn how to keep their own pets safe around strangers and how to behave around dogs that aren’t theirs!

 The simple answer?
 No. The long answer?
 Yes.

 Arkansas gives each municipality (fancy way of saying local government) the right to make its own laws regarding dogs and leashes.
 Since each city or county may be different, it’s always best to triple-check your own town’s specific laws if you have any questions.
 For example, here are links to a few locations’ animal control laws: